rupeshtiwari/react-native-getting-started/README.md

 #### Requirement

 - Display image from local folder
 - Display image from server which is not in the source code bundle

 #### Learning

 - We need `Image` component to render image.
 - In React Native image will not load unless you define the dimensions of the images.

+### Chapter-15 Add Icons using expo vector-icons

+#### Requirement

+- Show the stars for each restaurant

+#### Learning

+- `expo vector-icons`